Clonmore, Carlow is a great choice for travellers who want to feel as though they’ve slipped into another time.

 There’s lots of old graves and headstones here and some with railings around them.
 You can walk all the way around the chapel and there’s a good view of Killalongford Hill.
 You’ll also hear the sound of a stream that runs beside the graveyard.

 I met with Clonmore historian Eddie McDonald who told me about a priest called Fr.
 Mullins who was once buried here.

 Originally from Co.
 Offaly, Fr.
 Mullins was a curate in Clonmore and was known to have healed many people.
 When he died at a young age in 1818, people would visit his grave and take some clay from it believing it to have curing powers.

 His family wanted to bring his remains back to Offaly and upon exhumation his body was found to be incorrupt.

 He’s now buried in the townland of Killaderry in Daingean, Co.
 Offaly.

 Next, drive back towards the centre of the village and park outside the pub.
 Walk downhill onto the Tullow road and St. John’s Church of Ireland (built around 1812) is the first building on your right.

 Open the gate, have a walk around the triangular graveyard and you’ll see the Mission Cross - a single piece, large, granite cross facing the road.

-Measuring about 7 ft.
-3 ins. tall (excluding the base), approx. 4 ft. across its arms and about 10 ins. wide, it’s believed to be standing on the spot of the ruins of a small church.
+Measuring about 7 feet 3 inches tall (excluding the base), approximately 4 feet across its arms and about 10 inches wide, it’s believed to be standing on the spot of the ruins of a small church.